Zahraa03553/UniFix/README.md

 3- Status Management (Update status by Maintenance team and tracking the progress by Requester) 4- Create New user by admin

+Setup Instruction:

 Admin Credentials
 Email: unifix.admi@gmail.com
 Password: Zah03553

 Design Changes
+Some Admin feature is remove like assign maintenance and categorise the issues after discussion with the course coordinator